 Cultural Anthropology Laboratory

 The Cultural Laboratory, located in 315 Condon, is a facility for video production and editing, digital audio file transcription, and data analysis.
 It is equipped with a high capacity Mac computer used exclusively for video editing, as well as a Windows-based PC for audio transcription, graphics editing, and data analysis.
 The Cultural Laboratory also houses portable equipment, including digital audio recording equipment and a digital video camera, which are available to Anthropology faculty and graduate students on a short-term basis.
-For more information, contact Dr. Lynn Stephen about software in the lab and the Anthropology Department to check-out equipment which is only for currently enrolled anthropology students.
+For more information, contact Dr. Lynn Stephen about software in the lab or to check-out equipment for currently enrolled anthropology students.

 Island and Coastal Archaeology Laboratory